Steampunk1453/todo-task-manager-android/README.md

 ## Download
 Go to [Google Play Store]( https://play.google.com/store/apps/details?id=org.task.manager) and install the app

-Go to [Releases](https://github.com/Steampunk1453/todo-task-manager-android/releases) to download the latest APK.
+Go to [Releases](https://github.com/Steampunk1453/todo-task-manager-android/releases) to download the latest version.

 ## Screenshots
 ![play](pictures/play.png)

-## Architecture and technical details
+## Technical details
-MyTodoTaskManager is based on MVVM architecture and Repository pattern.
+MyTodoTaskManager is based on MVVM and Repository patterns.

 The app uses coroutines and Room database as local cache to avoid API calls.